jaymendoza1014/credit_risk_analysis/README.md

 Required libraries (listed in requirements.txt)

 ## Running the Application:
-Streamlit App
-For hosted access, once the app is deployed, visit the app at your public URL (e.g., https://your-app-name.streamlit.app).
+Visit the app at: https://creditriskanalysis-loanapplication.streamlit.app/

 ## Inputs and Outputs